rs230498/Project_Sugar_Cosmetics/README.md

 # Project_Sugar_Cosmetics
-Sugar Cosmetics is an e-com website that deals with Cosmetics Products.
+Sugar Cosmetics is an e-commerce website that deals with Cosmetics Products.
 ## Tech Stack
 HTML-CSS-JS
 ## Some glimpses of cloned Website...